Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 That said, some cards may be better suited for saving at the pump than others.
 Let’s take a look at some of the top-ranked credit cards for gas in Canada to help stretch your dollar when you fill-up.

-Gas Earn Rate | Interest Rate | Annual Fee | |
+Gas Earn Rate | Purchase Rate | Annual Fee | |

-Neo CardTM | Earn 1.5 times extra cashback at participating gas stations | Purchase rate: 19.99% – 26.99% Cash advance rate: 22.99% – 8.99% | $0 |
+Neo Credit | Earn 1.5 times extra cashback at participating gas stations | – 19.99% – 26.99% – QC: 19.99% – 24.99% | $0 |

-CIBC Dividend Visa Infinite | 4% | Purchase rate: 19.99% Cash advance rate: 22.99% (21.99% for Quebec residents) | $120 (waived the first year) |
+CIBC Dividend Visa Infinite | 4% | 19.99% | $120 (waived the first year) |

-Tangerine Money-Back Credit Card | Up to 2% | Purchase rate: 19.95% Cash advance rate: 19.95% | $0 |
+Tangerine Money-Back Credit Card | Up to 2% | 19.95% | $0 |

 American Express Gold Rewards Card | 2 points per $1 spent | 30% on balances (since this is a charge card) | $150 |

-TD Cash Back Visa Infinite Card | 3% | Purchase rate: 20.99% Cash advance rate: 22.99% | $120 (waived for the first year) |
+TD Cash Back Visa Infinite Card | 3% | 20.99% | $120 (waived for the first year) |

-Scotiabank Gold American Express | 3 points per $1 spent | Purchase rate: 19.99% Cash advance rate: 22.99% | $120 |
+Scotiabank Gold American Express | 3 points per $1 spent | 19.99% | $120 |

 Earn more cashback on your gas and grocery expenses when you add the Neo Everyday Essentials perk.
-When you add this perk to your Neo card, you’ll earn 1.5 times extra cashback on your gas purchase at participating gas stations.
+When you add this perk to your Neo Credit card, you’ll earn 1.5 times extra cashback on your gas purchase at participating gas stations.
 Similarly, you’ll earn 1.5 times extra gas back on your grocery purchases including stores like Costco and Walmart.

 Do note, the Everyday Essentials perk comes with an $8.99 monthly subscription fee.
 (Valued at over $170 each year).